the-lodestone-project/Beehive/README.md

 ```bash
 pip install -r requirements.txt
 ```
-After cloning the repo and installing all the dependencies, run the python script with the following command:
+After cloning the repository and installing all the dependencies, run the python script with the following command:

 ```bash
 python main.py